infraspecdev/infraspec.dev/content/blog/building-a-discord-gpt-bot.md

 To help the model remember, add every turn of the conversation to the `messages` list field.

 Something to be cognisant of here is that the request has a limit of 4096 token.
 If the request is larger than 4096 tokens, it would be rejected.
 Ensure that your request is always under 4096 tokens.
 The API response also typically tells you how many tokens were used for the prompt and the completion.
-But relying only on that to understand your token usage can be expensive.
+However, relying only on that to understand your token usage can be expensive.
 It's recommended to calculate the number of tokens in your request before you send it out.
 You can use the [tiktoken](https://github.com/openai/tiktoken) library for this.

 And what do we do when we exceed the token limit?
 There are multiple ways you could approach this